USOPC Brand Guidelines

 Approved assets

-The below linked assets have already been reviewed and approved for use.
+These assets have been reviewed and approved for use.

-UF Health is able to use the USOPC MN mark on its owned, operated and branded sites and social handles, or other digital platforms, subject to the understanding that all such uses will be subject to the same approval process for all other uses of the USOPC MN mark.
+UF Health is permitted to use the USOPC Medical Network mark on its owned, operated, and branded sites and social handles, or other digital platforms, subject to the understanding that all such uses will be subject to the same approval process for all other uses of the USOPC Medical Network mark.

-Alterations and enhancements to UF Health logos and the USOPC MN mark are not permitted.
-The USOPC MN primary mark can be used when adequate spacing allows the text to remain fully legible.
-No element of the mark may be pulled out to stand alone as its own nor used as a graphic image or on any other background.
+Alterations and enhancements to UF Health logos and the USOPC Medical Network mark are not permitted.
+The USOPC Medical Network primary mark can be used when adequate spacing allows the text to remain fully legible.
+No element of the mark may be pulled out to stand alone as its own, nor used as a graphic image or on any other background.

-The primary MN mark is offered in stacked and horizontal formats.
-Both formats are provided in full color, two-color for dark background, all black, and reversed-out white.
+The primary Medical Network mark is offered in stacked and horizontal formats.
+Both formats are provided in full color, as well as two-color for dark backgrounds, all black, and reversed-out white.

-For the highest visual impact of the USOPC MN mark, a minimum clear area must be maintained.
+For the highest visual impact of the USOPC Medical Network mark, a minimum clear area must be maintained.
 Please see the graphic below for clear space reference and minimum size requirements.

 Spacing and minimum sizes for USOPC logos

 In most cases, the UF Health logo appears with the logotype, descriptor and bridge.
 When applying it in cases where it will be reproduced in a small format (embroidery, product branding, etc.), the University of Florida descriptor can be dropped, since it would be illegible anyway.
-Bear in mind that the logo must not shrink smaller than 1 inch, even without the descriptor.
+Bear in mind that the logo must not be sized less smaller than 1 inch, even without the descriptor.

 In all cases, give the UF Health logo its clear space.
 The distance between it and any other object, photo or copy should equal the width of the “F” proportionately on all sides.